 I’m a recovering perfectionist….at least I try to be as I re-read this article to make sure everything looks as I want it.
 Through the years of teaching mindfulness, I realize I’m not the only one.
 A major reason many take my mindfulness courses revolves around the fact that they feel the stress of society to be the best at work, family and more.
 Because there is only so much time in the day, they’re stressing themselves out.
 In fact, I had a mother in class tell me that she wanted to get a promotion this year and was working overtime to make this happen.
 She was also a PTA parent and sat on many of her children’s organizations.
 Instead of buying something in the store for her kid’s class parties, she would go home and cook something until midnight.
 This was leaving her exhausted, not enjoying life and she realized that she simply wasn’t present.
 It wasn’t until she had a fender bender from lack of focus that she decided to get off the treadmill of life.
 That’s when she reached out to me and discovered mindfulness.
 After two months, she is a new person.
 Her kids say that they enjoy being with her.
 She isn’t grumpy.
 When she’s at a soccer game, she leaves her phone in her purse.
 She doesn’t bring work to games and now she purchases healthy food options instead of cooking her own for school parties.

 Children are also feeling the pressure of society to be the very best.
 Yes, we should try to be the best version of ourselves but we shouldn’t sacrifice ourselves in the process.
 My daughter fell into the trap of perfectionism.
 She made straight As in elementary and middle school.
-My husband and I always congratulated her but never had to tell her to do her homework or made comments that would make her strive to get perfect grades.
+I would always congratulated her, but never had to tell her to do her homework or made comments that would make her strive to get perfect grades.
 Sometimes it just happens.
 We can be wired that way but we can also re-wire our way of thinking.
 When my daughter was a sophomore in high school, she finally realized that getting things perfect was stressful.
 After receiving her first B, she was fine.
 It was as if she let out a big sigh!
 The world didn’t crumble and this was an insightful moment and one that I wish many adults would recognize.

 When we’re rooted in perfectionism, we miss out on life.
 We think about future activities (our to-do list) and/or we ruminate on how we could have done something in the past differently.
 We miss the present moment and can miss out on making memories.
 If we continue down this path, we may find that our growth to learn new methods is stunted.
 We may not be as open to other ways of achieving something because we believe we know best.
 We may also lack the ability to delegate a task to help someone else grow.
 It takes a great deal of energy to be perfect!